-Our faculty, students and alumni are engaged locally and globally as they lead the future of health care around the world — from communities and hospitals in Atlanta to those in China, Kenya and Turkey.
-Their research projects include ways to reduce the incidence of insulin-dependent diabetes, improve techniques during stroke rehabilitation, create designs for adaptive virtual reality toys for children with cerebral palsy and develop ways to further geriatric-care education.
+In addition to being expert teachers and clinicians, our faculty is engaged in vital health care research.
+Their projects include ways to reduce the incidence of insulin-dependent diabetes, improve techniques during stroke rehabilitation, create designs for adaptive virtual reality toys for children with cerebral palsy, and develop ways to further geriatric-care education.
 These are a few examples of how research is improving the lives and functioning of individuals with health care needs.